Nizwa: Education

-Transport
+Transportation

 A short drive from Nizwa centre is the old village of Tanuf, known for its seasonal waterfalls.
 Waterfalls in Tanuf are unique to the area within the steep mountain sides and the water reservoir.

-Nizwa is connected to the UAE city of Al Ain by road, via the Mezyad border post.
+Nizwa is connected to the U.A.E. city of Al Ain by road, via the Mezyad border post.
 This road also goes past the Provinces of Ibri and Dhank.